ymatsunaga/mdtoolbox-doc/getting_started.rst

   trj = readdcd('run.dcd', index);

-As an alternative, users can directly choose subset from coordinate or trajectory variable.
+As an alternative way, users can directly choose subset from coordinate or trajectory variable.
 This can be done by using a utility function of MDToolbox ``to3()``. ``to3()`` converts given logical indexing to XYZ-type logical indexing.
 For example, the following code extracts